phuongwj/my-notes/ccp-module/day-1.md

 Fully utilize cloud computing.

-For: Companies that are starting out today, or are small enoguh to make the leap from VPS to a CSP.
+For: Companies that are starting out today, or are small enough to make the leap from VPS to a CSP.
 - Startups
 - SaaS offerings
 - New projects and companies